step-/JSON.awk/doc/FAQ.md

 [top](#0)

 <a name="8"></a>
-## 8. [How run run JSON.awk with busybox awk
+## 8. [How to run JSON.awk with busybox awk

-Since JSON.awk version 1.4.1 the source code must be patched in order to run with busybox awk.
+Since JSON.awk version 1.4.1 the source code must be patched in order to run under busybox awk.
 The patch is very simple: replace the literal string `\000` (four characters) with the literal string `\001` everywhere in file JSON.awk.
 Busybox awk does not support the NUL character.
 However, the JSON spec considers NUL a valid input character.
 So long as your input JSON texts do not include NUL characters, you will not notice a difference between the patched and unpatched source code.
+To apply the patch you can run script `patch-for-busybox-awk.sh` in the root folder of the repository.

 [top](#0)